-Qualitative responses related to the perception of cultural barriers perceptions of cultural barriers and prejudices in our findings, an insightful aspect emerged from the qualitative feedback provided by a subset of female respondents.
+Qualitative responses related to the perception of cultural barriers

+While H3 was neither supported, indicating no significant differences between men's and women's perceptions of cultural barriers and prejudices in our findings, an insightful aspect emerged from the qualitative feedback provided by a subset of female respondents.
 Specifically, 15% of the women chose to enrich our understanding with their insights, illuminating how cultural barriers within the Spanish context are perceived as obstacles to their participation in decision-making positions.
-This nuanced perspective underscores the complexity of gender-related challenges in the corporate environment, revealing that women recognize these cultural barriers as a distinct form of corporate impediment.
+This nuanced perspective underscores the complexity of genderrelated challenges in the corporate environment, revealing that women recognize these cultural barriers as a distinct form of corporate impediment.